fiskurgit/oppenstore/README.md

 ## Projects

-Source code should be publically available for all projects.
-No project should make use of any Google Services API or remote Google service.
-All projects should run without issue on [LineageOS](https://lineageos.org/) or any other de-Googled Android fork.
+Source code should be publically available for all projects (once tidied up...).
+No project should make use of any Google Services API (all projects should run without issue on [LineageOS](https://lineageos.org/) or any other de-Googled Android fork).
+There is no analytics of any kind in any of Öppen's software.

 Projects currently available in ÖppenStore: